jeffbass/imagenode/docs/testing.rst

 would not be shown on the hub computer because the send_test_images option would be set to False in the imagenode.yaml file.

-Press Ctrl-C to end the test programs on both the Mac and the RPi.
+Press Ctrl-C in each window to end both the test programs.

 Test 2: Testing **imagenode** running on a RPi with a test hub running on a Mac
 ===============================================================================